Harsh Economic Times and Love Turned Sour Pushed Naivasha Woman To Kill Her 4 Children, Note To Son Shows -

-A 42-year-old from Naivasha made headlines on Saturday after reports that she had poisoned and strangled her four children aged between eight and two years to death.
+A 42-year-old woman from Naivasha made headlines on Saturday after reports that she had poisoned and strangled her four children aged between eight and two years to death.

 It’s believed that the woman identified as Beatrice Mwende Kimotho committed the heinous act on Friday.
 She was arrested on Saturday.